fivexl/website/content/blog/container-hardening-guide/index.md

 2. **Vulnerabilities in the source code dependencies.** Make sure to configure tools like Renovate or Dependabot to keep your source code dependencies up-to-date and free of known vulnerabilities.
 Another tool that is being mentioned often is Snyk.

 3. **Vulnerabilities in the operating system packages.** If you are using a scratch-based image, you don't have to worry about anything because there is no package manager available.
 However, if you are using any other image, there are scanners available.
-These scanners typically work on already built container images, so we will address them later in the article.
+These scanners typically work on already-built container images, so we will address them later in the article.

 4.  **Run Linter for a DockerFile**, for example, Hadolint, to ensure you create small, secure, efficient, and maintainable Docker images.
 If you fail to meet best practices, the tool will provide relevant alerts and recommendations.